-50 creatives for 50 years: Zara toasts five decades with an exclusive collection by a star-studded list of designers
+50 creatives for 50 years: Zara toasts five decades with an exclusive collection (which you can now shop online)

-From Rosalia to Es Devlin, Zara invited 50 creative friends to celebrate its first five decades with limited edition designs, from lighting to fashion
+Zara invited 50 creative friends to celebrate its first five decades: from Rosalia to Es Devlin, you can now shop the new limited edition designs, from lighting to fashion

 The list of people (which coincidentally are also the names for the perfect birthday party guestlist) includes Rosalia, Es Devlin, Marc Newson, Alexandre De Betak, Naomi Campbell, Nick Knight, Pat McGrath and Vincent Van Duysen, among many more.
-The eclectic collection features fashion, accessories, furniture and design objects, all united by a desire to celebrate Zara.
+The eclectic collection (available from 6 October 2025) features fashion, accessories, furniture and design objects, all united by a desire to celebrate Zara.

 The fifty objects will be unveiled this week at a dedicated pop-up in Paris, and all proceeds from the collection will be donated to non-profit organisation Women's Earth Alliance, whose mission is to protect our environment by empowering women's leadership.
 Zara will match the donation, while also donating 20,000 euros to 50 charitable organisations chosen by the participating artists.